-The Jakarta EE 9.1 Platform TCK test suite treats the whitebox.jar dependency as an Installed Library dependency instead of bundling the dependency (or dependencies) with every RAR file.
-Each RAR file now contains a reference to the whitebox.jar file through its Manifest files Extension-List attribute.
+The Jakarta EE 10 Platform TCK test suite treats the 'whitebox.jar' dependency as an Installed Library dependency instead of bundling the dependency (or dependencies) with every RAR file.
+Each RAR file now contains a reference to the 'whitebox.jar' file through its Manifest files Extension-List attribute.

-It is necessary to identify the whitebox.jar to the connector server as an installed library.
-The mechanism used to identify the whitebox.jar file to the connector server as an Installed Library must allow the Installed Libraries to have dependencies on Jakarta EE APIs.
-In other words, because the whitebox.jar file depends on Jakarta EE APIs, one cannot simply put the whitebox.jar file into a java.ext.dir directory, which gets loaded by the VM extension classloader, because that mechanism does not allow the whitebox.jar file to support its dependencies on the Jakarta EE APIs.
+It is necessary to identify the 'whitebox.jar' to the connector server as an installed library.
+The mechanism used to identify the 'whitebox.jar' file to the connector server as an Installed Library must allow the Installed Libraries to have dependencies on Jakarta EE APIs.
+In other words, because the 'whitebox.jar' file depends on Jakarta EE APIs, one cannot simply put the 'whitebox.jar' file into a 'java.ext.dir' directory , which gets loaded by the VM extension classloader, because that mechanism does not allow the 'whitebox.jar' file to support its dependencies on the Jakarta EE APIs.
 For this reason, the Installed Library must support access to the Jakarta EE APIs.

-See section EE.8.2.2 in the Jakarta EE 9.1 platform specification for information about the compatible implementation's support for Installed libraries.
-However, note that this section does not recommend a mechanism that a deployer can use to provide Installed Libraries in a portable manner.
+See section EE.8.2.2 in the Jakarta EE 10 platform specification for information about the compatible implementation's support for Installed libraries.
+However, note that this section does not recommend a

-5.4.9.5 Creating Security Mappings for the Connector RAR Files

-The Ant target create.security.eis.mappings in the <TS_HOME>/bin/xml/impl/glassfish/connector.xml file maps Resource Adapter user information to existing user information in the CI.

-For the Eclipse GlassFish 6.1 CI, these mappings add a line to the domain.xml file, similar to the one shown below, and should include 6 of these mappings:

-''' <jvm-options>-Dwhitebox-tx-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-tx-param-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-notx-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-notx-param-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-xa-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-xa-map=cts1=j2ee</jvm-options> '''

-If the rauser1 property has been set to cts1 and the user property has been set to j2ee in the ts.jte file, the following mappings would be required in the connector runtime:

-- For RA whitebox-tx, map cts1 to j2ee

-- For RA whitebox-tx-param, map cts1 to j2ee

-- For RA whitebox-notx, map cts1 to j2ee

-- For RA whitebox-notx-param, map cts1 to j2ee

-- For RA whitebox-xa, map cts1 to j2ee

-- For RA whitebox-xa-param, map cts1 to j2ee

-5.4.9.6 Creating Required Server-Side JVM Options

-Create the required JVM options that enable user information to be set and/or passed from the ts.jte file to the server.
-The RAR files use some of the property settings in the ts.jte file.

-To see some of the required JVM options for the server under test, see the slas.jvm.options property in the ts.jte file.
-The connector tests require that the following subset of JVM options be set in the server under test:
+''' mechanism that a deployer can use to provide Installed Libraries in a portable manner. [[GJVHH]][[creating-security-mappings-for-the-connector-rar-files]] 5.4.9.5 Creating Security Mappings for the Connector RAR Files The Ant target 'create.security.eis.mappings' in the '<TS_HOME>/bin/xml/impl/glassfish/connector.xml' file maps Resource Adapter user information to existing user information in the CI.
+For the Eclipse GlassFish 6.1 CI, these mappings add a line to the 'domain.xml' file, similar to the one shown below, and should include 6 of these mappings: [source,oac_no_warn] <jvm-options>-Dwhitebox-tx-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-tx-param-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-notx-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-notx-param-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-xa-map=cts1=j2ee</jvm-options> <jvm-options>-Dwhitebox-xa-param-map=cts1=j2ee</jvm-options> If the 'rauser1' property has been set to 'cts1' and the 'user' property has been set to 'j2ee' in the 'ts.jte' file, the following mappings would be required in the connector runtime: For RA 'whitebox-tx', map 'cts1' to 'j2ee' For RA 'whitebox-tx-param', map 'cts1' to 'j2ee' For RA 'whitebox-notx', map 'cts1' to 'j2ee' For RA 'whitebox-notx-param', map 'cts1' to 'j2ee' For RA 'whitebox-xa', map 'cts1' to 'j2ee' For RA 'whitebox-xa-param', map 'cts1' to 'j2ee' [[GJVGX]][[creating-required-server-side-jvm-options]] 5.4.9.6 Creating Required Server-Side JVM Options Create the required JVM options that enable user information to be set and/or passed from the 'ts.jte' file to the server.
+The RAR files use some of the property settings in the 'ts.jte' file.
+To see some of the required JVM options for the server under test, see the 'slas.jvm.options' property in the 'ts.jte' file.
+The connector '''

 '''

+tests require that the following subset of JVM options be set in the

+server under test:

+[source,oac_no_warn]

 -Dj2eelogin.name=j2ee

 -Dj2eelogin.password=j2ee

 -Deislogin.name=cts1

 -Deislogin.password=cts1

-'''